 Chitra Gurnani Daga

-She decided to create an online portal to provide platform to those stories.
-YourStory started in 2008 and today has 70,000 stories and the young girl leads a team of 100+ people who offer content in 11 local languages.
-The motive is to share the roller coaster of emotions that an entrepreneur go through.
-She was awarded with the L’Oreal Paris Femina Award and also included in the list of Worlds’ Top 500 LinkedIn Influencers.
+She decided to create an online portal to provide a platform for featuring such stories.
+YourStory was launched in 2008 and has 70,000+ stories on its website today.
+Shradha leads a team of 100+ people who offer content in 11 local languages.
+The motive is to share the roller coaster of emotions an entrepreneur goes through.
+She was awarded with the L’Oreal Paris Femina Award and was included in the list of Worlds’ Top 500 LinkedIn Influencers.
 Shradha is one of the most successful and influential female entrepreneurs in India.

 Upasana Taku co-founded Mobikwik with her husband, Bipin Preet Singh.
 Mobikwik is a fintech startup.
 It is a virtual wallet tied to a huge network of companies and services.
-People can recharge and pay at registered places through Mobikwik wallet.
-Mobikwik also rewards its customers with cashback through a concept called SuperCash.
+People can recharge and pay at registered places through the Mobikwik wallet.
+Mobikwik also rewards its customers with cashback through a concept called "SuperCash".

 Neeru Sharma is the co-founder and director of Infibeam, India’s leading e-commerce portal.
 Neeru is an expert in conducting market research and providing financial diligence for investments.